abjorck/minpixwin/README.md

 # minpixwin
 minimize effort to render a pixel array to screen

-very tiny wrapping of the neat `winit` crate
+very tiny wrapping of the neat `pixels, winit` crates

 ### example use